nevillejackson/Unix/README.md

 ## Shell usage
 The subdirectory _shell_ contains documents from BSD Unix describing the original sh and csh shells written by the authors of these shells.

+## Lumina Desktop Environment
+The subdirectory _voidlumina_ contains an investigation of the Lumina Desktop Environment as implemented in Void Linux.
+This is not an attempt to resurrent Project Trident.
+It is just an assessment of the Lumina Desktop in a Linux implementation.

+## Waterfox Browser
+The subdirectory _waterfox_ contains an article on installing the Waterfox browser in Void Linux.

 ## What does this repository hope to achieve ##
 A bringing together of papers on variious issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.